Yanus22/CpuSimulyator/README.md

     Description:
         Executes the provided instruction, updates registers, and handles control flow based on conditional jumps.
         Recursively calls itself for the next instruction until the end of the code is reached.

+for run code need creat Cpu and give her path for txt file where writed Asmbly  code if everythin is okay you will see mesaeg code can run they you can call cpu.ran() and asmbly code run  for example Cpu cpu = new Cpu(path txt file);
+and then cpu.run()